smdaa/smdaa.github.io/src/cinder-experiments/simulating_fluid/main.md

 }
 ```

-however ths is very slow and inefficient instead we will use **cinder::gl::VboMesh**.
+However, ths is very slow and inefficient, instead we will use **cinder::gl::VboMesh**.

 #### VboMesh method

 **cinder::gl::VboMesh** is a class in the Cinder library that serves as a container for a Vertex Buffer Object (VBO).
-A Vertex Buffer Object (VBO) is a feature in OpenGL that provides methods for uploading vertex data, such as position, normal vector, color, etc., to the video device for non-immediate-mode rendering1.
+A Vertex Buffer Object (VBO) is a feature in OpenGL that provides methods for uploading vertex data, such as position, normal vector, and color, to the video device for non-immediate-mode rendering1.

-We will use [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) (Hue Saturation Value) color coordinate system to have some nice looking cyclic color:
+We will use [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) (Hue Saturation Value) color coordinate system to have some nice looking cyclic colors:

 ```C
 ci::gl::VboMeshRef fluidMesh;